-September 2017 Editor’s Note: Module 5 on Disproportionality in Special Education is in the process of being updated to reflect changes in the regulations.
+September 2020 Editor’s Note: Module 5 on Disproportionality in Special Education is in the process of being updated to reflect changes in the IDEA regulations.
 We will soon be posting the first slideshow in the revised version as well as the trainer’s guide and handouts for participants.

 - English only slideshow

 - Handouts for Participants in both English and Spanish

 IDEA 2004 takes a stand against significant disproportionality of students in particular racial or ethnic groups in special education.
 Module 5 explains what states, districts, and schools must now do to address the disproportionate representation.

 Module 5 is available in English only (except for its handouts, which are available in English and in Spanish), as you’ll see below.
 It includes:

 - a Trainer’s Guide explaining the content of the slides; and